Thoughts from the Science to Street Art Director

 Why is Science to Street Art Important?

 As a global society, we need to encourage all community to invest in Science, Technology, Engineering and Math (STEM) to meet our future science workforce needs in tackling grand challenges of today and tomorrow.
 To invest in the future of science, we must create new approaches to STEM accessibility; and provide opportunities to encourage equality within STEM learning and fields.
 The future of STEM advancement rests on the responsibility of diversifying the future STEM workforce and engaging community to become STEM stakeholders regardless of current educational levels, background, or legacy.

-STEM murals create implicit and habit STEM learning opportunities that can enhance memory recall and complement science learning experiences for k-12 students, or the science curious.
+STEM public art creates implicit and habit STEM learning opportunities that can enhance memory recall and complement science learning experiences for k-12 students, or the science curious.
 Implicit learning is the act of learning without realizing one is learning.
 Habit learning is a gradual change in behavior arrived at unconsciously through experience and repeated stimuli.
 These two learning strategies are key elements for academic success.
 Placing STEM murals throughout the city leverages out-of-school STEM impact for students and community that would otherwise not receive this type of learning exposure regularly.